-- 1. In the browser navigation tree, navigate to the naming context you want to modify. - 2.
-To change either the name or the kind of the naming context, enter a new name into either the Ctxt.
-Name or the Kind text box.
+- 1. In the browser navigation tree, navigate to the naming context you want to modify. - To change either the name or the kind of the naming context, enter a new name into either the Ctxt.
+Name or the Kind text box. - 3.
+To change the object reference, paste a new object reference into the Reference text box, as shown in Figure 22.